Andrew Dehan6-Minute Read

 If you’re buying oceanfront property, learn the laws about your land.
 Certain vegetation cannot be removed.
 You may not be able to use light during turtle nesting season.

 On the beach, anything below the mean high tide line belongs to the state.
 If you don’t want people to use it, you may be able to restrict access to your property.

-Before buying, understand any restrictions and requirement you may have to adhere to.
+Before buying, understand any restrictions and requirements you may have to adhere to.

 Many sellers in Florida are not residents.
 This can make transferring a title trickier than normal.
-Learn about the seller and keep open communication with them throughout the process.
+Learn about the seller and keep open communication with them throughout the home buying process.

 Florida is home to beautiful beaches, exotic wildlife and a lot of foreclosures.
-Because of this, private mortgage insurance for conventional loans is not available in many areas.
+Because of this, private mortgage insurance for conventional loans is not available or may be more expensive in many areas.
 This means you may need a 20 – 25% down payment on a single-family home to be approved.